 Some of the sharper blades will leave your face red or feeling irritated.

-These blades might just provide the level of sharpness you need to get a close shave with also the level of comfort to prevent razor bumps.
+These blades might just provide the level of sharpness you need to get a close shave.
+However, they will also provide the level of comfort to prevent razor bumps.

 Of course, every man is different so you will have to give them a try to find out for sure.